 Organizing events for your local DML meetup is a rewarding experience and a great way of giving back to your local community while enhancing your own learning.
-Anyone can organise local DML events so long as they are familiar with Data Mesh and follow these guidelines.
+Anyone can organise local DML events so long as it meets two main requirements:

 - All actions taken as an event organiser are with the best interest of the community in mind.

 - Example: Speaker spots are not for sale.
 Sponsors do not automatically get to speak – all speakers are selected on their experience, the merit of their topic, and the value it will provide to the community.

 - Membership in the local meetup group is open to all who wish to join, regardless of ability, skill, financial status or any other criteria.

 - Example: People don’t need any prior knowledge, skills or technology to attend local DML events.

 - Local meetup groups allow events to be organised by any reliable/trusted member of the community.